Generate a project-specific RDF Schema

 A project can decide to add a new concept to their dataset.
 A concept is an idea or notion that represents, in the context of SPHN, clinical-, health- and genomic-related elements.
 A concept here can be compared to the notion of “class” in other fields.

-• release version: version of the dataset when the concept is created (it should be the version marked in the metadata sheet)
+• release version: version of the dataset when the concept is created or last modified

 • active status: yes or no are the allowed values.
-You must select yes for a concept newly added since it can be used from this version of the dataset and thus is active
+You must select yes for an active concept

-• concept reference: provide the name of the concept to create with the following notation: <prefix>:<Concept Name>
+• concept reference: provide the name of the concept being created with the following notation: <prefix>:<Concept Name>

 • concept or concept compositions or inherited: indicate by selecting one of the three options if the row corresponds to a concept, a composedOf or if it is a composedOf that is inherited from another concept.
-In this case (i.e. adding a new concept), this cell must be filled with concept
+In this case, this cell must be filled with concept

-• general concept name: provide the general name of the concept which will be used for building the RDF schema
+• general concept name: provide the general name of the concept which will be used in the RDF schema

 • general description: provide the general description of the concept which will be used in the RDF schema